 5 Steps To Take After A Stray Dog Attack in Washington State–And What To Do About Stray Dogs

-- Do not approach stray dogs.
+Stray dogs are literally a different kind of beast than a trained dog with an owner.
+Here are our best tips for what to do about an aggressive stray dog, before and after an attack.- Do not approach stray dogs.
 Stray dogs may be rabid, sick, hurt, hungry, abused, scared, traumatized, anxious, or protecting puppies.
 All of these possibilities mean that they could be prone to attack, even if they are not “bad” dogs.
 Animal Control officers are specially trained and have special tools for helping these animals.

 - After an attack, try to keep track of the animal.
 Containing the stray is important to verifying if the animal is sick and also to verify if it has an owner.
 In addition, tracking the animal until Animal Control can collect it can prevent others from being injured.
 With that in mind, don’t try to contain the animal if you are hurt, and don’t endanger others in order to keep the dog contained.